mini-kep/parser-rosstat-kep/doc/index.rst

 Welcome to mini-kep documentation
 ==================================

-`mini-kep`_ aims to parse MS Word files from `Rosstat 'KEP' publication`_  to obtain pandas dataframes with macroeconomic time series and save clean `processed CSV files at stable URL`_.
+`mini-kep`_  parses MS Word files from `Rosstat 'KEP' publication`_.
+It results in pandas dataframes with macroeconomic time series and saves clean `processed CSV files at stable URL`_.

 Inspired / affected by: